Mottie/Keyboard/README.markdown

 Only the latest changes will be shown below, see the wiki log to view older versions.

+### Version 1.9.12.1

+* Updated jquery.mousewheel.js, as the it was only scrolling in one direction.

 ### Version 1.9.12

 * Fixed an issue with an internal caret positioning flag not being set correctly.
 This change also fixes [issue #57](https://github.com/Mottie/Keyboard/issues/57).